nmcapule/hello-bevy-web/README.md

 ## Conclusion

-Development of rust bevy for the web is suuuuper slow :( Takes me 1 minute to compile and run the example app in Codespaces.
+Development of rust bevy for the web is suuuuper slow :( Takes me 1 minute to compile and run the example app in Codespaces from cache, with a single line change.

 ```sh
 $ ./compile_and_serve.sh